shinkensen/Up2PC/JOURNAL.md

 I'm probably going to submit the project proposal thing today because I'm also working on SOM and I want to see of this gets approved
 I'll probably end up paying for like $20-$30 out of pocket if i go the i9 route (I really want to).
 Its gonna be harder but its also way better and more fun.
 Hopefully it dosent go out of stock.

+Technically Day 3: Decided on a Cardboard Case if the 3d printing is too big, finalized the BOM, and Finished up the Cad, will finish up submission requirements and submit;